OCbwoy3-Chan/tv-mk2/README.md

 This is a [React Native](https://reactnative.dev/) application, written in the TypeScript programming language.
 It builds on the `atproto` TypeScript packages (like [`@atproto/api`](https://www.npmjs.com/package/@atproto/api)), which are also open source, but in [a different git repository](https://github.com/bluesky-social/atproto).

-There is vestigial Go language source code (in `./bskyweb/`), for a web service that returns the React Native Web application in the social app deployment.
-However, it is not used in current Witchsky deployments.
+There is vestigial Go language source code (in `./bskyweb/`), for a web service that returns the React Native Web application in the social app deployments.
 For Witchsky, the intended deployment is with a webserver that can serve static files, and reroute to `index.html` as needed.
 [Witchsky](https://witchsky.app) is currently hosted on [Cloudflare Pages](https://pages.cloudflare.com/).
+Maybe we will follow the same path.

 The [Build Instructions](./docs/build.md) are a good place to get started with the app itself.
 If you use nix (and especially direnv) then `flake.nix` will get you a working environment for the web version of the app.

 The Authenticated Transfer Protocol ("AT Protocol" or "atproto") is a decentralized social media protocol.
 You don't *need* to understand AT Protocol to work with this application, but it can help.
 You may wish to reference [resources linked in social-app](https://github.com/bluesky-social/social-app#development-resources).
 However, please don't harass the Bluesky team with issues or questions pertaining to Witchsky.

-Witchsky is a fork of the official Bluesky client, social-app.
-It encompasses a set of schemas and APIs built in the overall AT Protocol framework.
+TV Time is a fork of Witchsky, which itself is a fork of the official Bluesky client, social-app.
+They both encompass a set of schemas and APIs built in the overall AT Protocol framework.
 The namespace for these "Lexicons" is `app.bsky.*`.

 ## Contributions

-> Witchsky is a community fork, and we'd love to merge your PR!
+> TV Time is a community fork, and we'd love to merge your PR!

-As a rule of thumb, the best features for Witchsky are those that have a disproportionately positive impact on the user experience compared to the maintenance overhead.
-Unlike some open source projects, since Witchsky is a soft fork, any features (patches) we add on top of upstream social-app need to be maintained.
+As a rule of thumb, the best features for TV Time are those that have any positive impact on the user experience regardless of the maintenance overhead.
+Since TV Time is a soft-ish fork, any features (patches) we add on top of Witchsky need to be maintained.
 For example, a change to the way posts are composed may be very invasive, touching lots of code across the codebase.
 If upstream refactors this component, we will need to rewrite this feature to be compatible or drop it from the client.

 For this reason, only features that require changing only a small amount of code from upstream should be considered.

 Without an overriding motivation, opinionated features should exist behind a toggle that is not enabled by default.
-This allows Witchsky to cater to as many users as possible.
+This allows TV Time to cater to as many users as possible.

 ### Guidelines